Wheldon Road: South Stand

 The Railway End is at the south of the ground.
 It is an uncovered standing terrace, with a supporters' club, executive boxes and a scoreboard along its top.
 It is mainly used by away supporters.

 West Stand

 The Princess Street Stand is at the west of the ground.
-It is almost identical to the Wheldon Road End.
+It is almost identical to the Wheldon Road End, though is fully seated as of 2024.
 It is completely covered and houses the TV and commentary gantry.

 Sponsors

 The stadium was renamed the Jungle from 2000 to 2010, initially due to sponsorship from online retailer Jungle.com.
-In 2010 PROBIZ became the stadium's sponsors after signing a three year deal.
+In 2010 PROBIZ became the stadium's sponsors after signing a three-year deal.
 Wish Communications became sponsors for the 2013 season before Mend-a-Hose became sponsors in 2014.

-International Matches
+International matches

-Rugby League Test Matches
+Rugby league test matches

-List of International rugby league matches played at Wheldon Road is:
+List of international rugby league matches played at Wheldon Road:

-Rugby League Tour Matches
+Rugby league tour matches

-Other than Castleford club games, Wheldon Road also saw Cas play host to various international touring teams from 1929–1994.
+Other than Castleford club games, Wheldon Road also saw Cas play host to various international touring teams from 1929 to 1994.